EvaKuntsevich1906/EvaKuntsevich/README.md

 # Hi there, I'm Eva Kuntsevich  😄

-I am a Full Stack Developer from Belarus.
+I am a Full Stack Developer from Belarus.😄

-😄 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+ I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

    ✔️ JavaScript developer with 1,5 year of experience in software application development.